ChemCryst/crystals/newdocs/crystals/intro.rst

    This directive
    allows the user to extend the database by a specified number of records, and to control the auto-extension.
-On modern platforms the extension of the database is automatic by default.
+On modern platforms the extension of the database is automatic and unlimited by default.